awsteiner/o2scl/doc/o2scl/sphinx/vecmat.rst

 without incurring an overhead.
 Nevertheless, some O\ :sub:`2`\ scl classes have separate versions which operate on matrix types which are only accessible with ``operator[][]`` (like two-dimensional arrays).
-See the :ref:`Linear Algebra` section of the User's guide for examples of this.
+See :ref:`Linear Algebra` for examples of this distinction.

 With ``std::function<>`` and the new lambda function support in C++11, it is important to notice that ``std::function<double